-Obviously, you’re going to do what you’re going to do, and if running before your physically ready is what you want to do, go for it!
+Obviously, you’re going to do what you’re going to do, and if running before you’re physically ready is what you want to do, go for it!

 Just do it safely, please!
-Read the section below on how to not suck at running!
+Read the section below on proper running technique!

 But you do you, boo.